Peergos/Peergos/README.md

  - To allow secure sharing of files with other users of the network without visible meta-data (who shares with who)
  - To have a beautiful user interface that any computer or mobile user can understand
  - To enable a new secure form of email
- - To be independent of the central SSL CA trust architecture
+ - To be independent of the central TLS Certificate Authority trust architecture
  - Self hostable - A user should be able to easily run Peergos on a machine in their home and get their own Peergos storage space, and social communication platform from it.
  - A secure web interface
  - To enable secure real time chat